 - iPod, iTouch or other music device

-- USB, thumb or jumpdrive (optional) — we’ll be teaching you how to store your work in the cloud (Google Drive or Dropbox)
+- USB drive (optional) — we’ll be teaching you how to store your work in the cloud/on Google Drive

 - Books, notebooks or other study items (optional)